Norkart/Leaflet-MiniMap/readme.md

 `zoomLevelFixed:` Overrides the offset to apply a fixed zoom level to the minimap regardless of the main map zoom.
 Set it to any valid zoom level, if unset `zoomLevelOffset` is used instead.

+`centerFixed`: Applies a fixed position to the minimap regardless of the main map's view / position.
+Prevents panning the minimap, but does allow zooming (both in the minimap and the main map).
+If the minimap is zoomed, it will always zoom around the `centerFixed` point.
+You can pass in a LatLng object or a LatLng-like array.
+Defaults to false.

 `zoomAnimation:` Sets whether the minimap should have an animated zoom.
 (Will cause it to lag a bit after the movement of the main map.)
 Defaults to false.

 `toggleDisplay:` Sets whether the minimap should have a button to minimise it.
 Defaults to false.

 `autoToggleDisplay:` Sets whether the minimap should hide automatically if the parent map bounds does not fit within the minimap bounds.
 Especially useful when 'zoomLevelFixed' is set.